 The reactor will restart when the new NG5, NG6, and NG7, have been installed through the confinement wall (D100).
 However, the new guides will not have been installed in the guide hall.
 We expect that it will take up to a year to replace NG-7 (which serves one of our 30 m SANS instruments) back into operation.
 NG-5 and NG-6 will be completed sometime after that.

 The new NG5, NG6, and NG7 will be designed to enhance the performance of instruments on these guides.

-We will also use the outage to install a new neutron spin echo spectrometer on NG-A with hot commissioning expected to take 9 months after the reactor restarts.
-This instrument is funded by the National Science Foundation.
+We will also use the outage to finish work on a new neutron spin echo spectrometer on NG-A. This instrument is funded by the National Science Foundation.